malikdunston/accordion/readme.md

 # Nested Accordion

--	An attempt to represent json in foldable, nested dom elements.
+-	Representing json in foldable, nested dom elements.
 -	simple wrapper with two children - the first toggling the second's height
 -	add class "fold", and simple event listener using querySelectorAll.